Susan Griffin

-Susan Griffin (born January 26, 1943) is a radical feminist philosopher, essayist and playwright particularly known for her innovative, hybrid-form ecofeminist works.
+Susan Griffin (January 26, 1943 – September 30, 2025) was an American radical feminist philosopher, essayist and playwright, particularly known for her innovative, hybrid-form ecofeminist works.

-Life
+Background

-Griffin was born in Los Angeles, California, in 1943 and has resided in California since then.
+Griffin was born in Los Angeles, California on January 26, 1943.
 Following her father's death when she was 16, she bounced around the family but was eventually taken into the home and family of noted artist Morton Dimondstein.
 Her biological family were of Irish, Scottish, Welsh and German ancestry.
 Having spent a year in a post-War Jewish home, her German heritage wasn't openly spoken of and she initially demonized Germans, but later made several trips to Germany (including to the Mittelbau-Dora concentration camp) to reconcile her Jewish and German heritages.
-She attended the University of California, Berkeley for two years, then transferred to San Francisco State College, where she received her Bachelor of Arts degree in Creative Writing (1965) and her Master of Arts degree (1973), both degrees under the tutelage of Kay Boyle.
-She has taught as an adjunct professor at UC Berkeley as well as at Stanford University and California Institute of Integral Studies.
-Griffin has taught at the California Institute for Integral Studies, Pacifica Graduate Institute, the Wright Institute, and the University of California.
+She attended the University of California, Berkeley, for two years, then transferred to San Francisco State College, where she received her Bachelor of Arts degree in Creative Writing (1965) and her Master of Arts degree (1973), both degrees under the tutelage of Kay Boyle.
+She taught as an adjunct professor at UC Berkeley as well as at Stanford University and California Institute of Integral Studies.
+Griffin also taught at the California Institute for Integral Studies, Pacifica Graduate Institute, the Wright Institute, and the University of California.

-She currently lives in Berkeley, California.
+Griffin died from Parkinson's disease in Berkeley, California, on September 30, 2025, at the age of 82.
 Griffin's papers are located at the Schlesinger Library, Radcliffe Institute, at Harvard University.